NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Scarecophagus.md

     desc: " (aura,divine,emotion,fear,incapacitation,mental) 30 feet.
 Living creatures are [[Conditions/Frightened|Frightened 1]] while in a scarecophagus' despair aura.
 They can't naturally recover from this fear while in the emanation but recover instantly once they leave it.
 When a creature first enters the emanation, it must succeed at a DC 22 Will check save (after taking the penalty from being frightened 1) or be [[Conditions/Paralyzed|Paralyzed]] for 1 round.
 The creature is then temporarily immune to this paralysis for 24 hours.\n\n[[Bestiary Effects/Effect_ Despair|Effect: Despair]]"

   - name: "Disgorge Mummy"
     desc: "  If a scarecophagus is reduced to 0 Hit Points by any damage other than vitality energy, it cracks open as it's destroyed, allowing the undead mummy trapped for eons within its core to rise.
-This is a weak [[Bestiary 1/Mummy Guardian|Mummy Guardian]]; if the mummy guardian survives on its own for a month, it loses the weak adjustment.
+This is a weak [[Monster Core/Mummy Guardian|Mummy Guardian]]; if the mummy guardian survives on its own for a month, it loses the weak adjustment.
 If the scarecophagus is reduced to 0 Hit Points by vitality energy, it cracks open as it's destroyed and the mummy within turns to dust, destroyed as well."

   - name: "Vulnerable to Vitality Energy"
     desc: "  A scarecophagus takes damage from vitality energy as if it were an undead creature."